-Interferon is a substance affecting the action of different cells of the immune system.
-Increased levels of interferon are thought to be important in contributing to conditions like type 1 diabetes and rheumatoid arthritis.
-However Interferon is also used to treat people with multiple sclerosis.
-Why interferon appears to have protective or harmful effects in different autoimmune conditions is not understood.
-This research aims to measure interferon levels in different autoimmune conditions to better understand the relationship between interferon and autoimmunity.
+Interferon is a protein that affects the action of different cells of the immune system.
+Interferon can be harmful or beneficial in different autoimmune diseases, but we don’t yet understand why.
+For example, increased levels of interferon may be important in contributing to conditions like type 1 diabetes and rheumatoid arthritis.
+However, interferon is also used to treat people with multiple sclerosis.
+Researchers don’t know why interferon appears to have protective or harmful effects in different autoimmune conditions.

 Understanding why interferon is associated with different autoimmune conditions in harmful or protective ways could help improve treatments for people with autoimmune conditions, potentially by blocking the harmful effects of interferon and harnessing the good effects that it can have on the immune system.

-If this research can provide more information on the relationship between interferon and autoimmunity, it could ultimately mean that doctors could better identify which treatment a person would respond to best, as well as aiding the development of drugs that regulate interferon.
-It is hoped that this research will also confirm whether the new test for measuring interferon is effective in different autoimmune conditions, meaning it could become the first interferon test available in routine medical practice.
+Learning more about the relationship between interferon and autoimmunity could one day mean that doctors could better identify which treatment a person would respond to best, as well as aiding the development of drugs that regulate interferon.
+The researchers hope their project would also confirm whether their new test for measuring interferon is effective in different autoimmune conditions, meaning it could become the first interferon test available in routine medical practice.

 Connect Immune Research is a first-of-its-kind collaboration between UK autoimmune research organisations to bring about a critical change in the way autoimmune conditions are researched.
 The group estimates four million people in the UK are living with an autoimmune condition, which is more than six per cent of the population.
 Up to a third of these people are living with more than one autoimmune condition, which can lead to more complex health needs.